kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - Run through next room, bash down door, and enter bridge storage
   - If you get stunned or your party wanders off, load the safety save and retry
 - Spacewalk to opposite side
+- *Equip MC, Carth, and Bastila:*
-- *Equip MC: Double-bladed Lightsaber*
+  - *MC: Double-bladed Lightsaber*
-- *Equip Carth: Carth's Blaster Mainhand, Heavy Blaster Offhand, Nerve Amplifier Belt (if you have it)*
+  - *Carth: Carth's Blaster Mainhand, Heavy Blaster Offhand, Nerve Amplifier Belt (if you have it)*
-- *Equip Bastila: Chieftain's Gaderffi*
+  - *Bastila: Chieftain's Gaderffi*
-- *Stims/Force: Cast Knight Speed as MC, Hyper-Stim Suite on MC*
+- *Stims/Force: Cast Knight Speed, Hyper-Stim Suite on MC*
 - ***Optional:*** Kill the five Sith Soldiers in the first room
   - This safe strat makes leaving the Saul Karath fight more consistent, but wastes 20-30 seconds.
   - You can use Solo Mode to run Bastila to the bridge door while MC and Carth clear out the soldiers, but wait until they're out of combat or you'll mess up the cutscene